ljacquin/ljacquin/README.md

 - What I am doing currently : I am the Chief Technology Officer (CTO) of a company named GAIHA which offers AI SaaS solutions, which are scientifically and clinically validated cutting edge technologies, for:

-    - diabetic retinopathy, its level of severity, and maculopathy detection based on fundus images
+    - diabetic retinopathy detection, and its level of severity, and maculopathy detection based on fundus images

     - early breast cancer detection based on blood sample and anthropometric measurements